RoseKavalier/H3Plugins/README.md

 # H3Plugins

-Welcome to the home of the Heroes of Might and Magic III **H3API** library and plugins made using them.
+Welcome to H3Plugins, a collection of plugins for Heroes of Might and Magic III built using the H3API library. **H3API** library has moved to a separate repository which [can be found here](https://github.com/RoseKavalier/H3API).
+Although there is an H3API project distributed with the included solution, it may lag in being updated so it is recommended to pull the library from its home repository.

 This repository will also be used to distribute the **SoD_SP** plugin which is coded using the same library.

 ## Description